varshithams/portfolio/area-chart.md

 ### Economic Trends by Location: A Time Series Visualization of Market Dynamics using area chart

-Among the various methods, area charts, like the one I have created, are particularly useful for representing quantitative data over time, allowing the viewer to grasp trends and patterns at a glance.
+ I created an area chart particularly useful for representing quantitative data over time, allowing the viewer to grasp trends and patterns at a glance.
 When constructing the data visualization, I faced a series of decisions regarding the chart type and color scheme.
-I chose an area chart because it adeptly illustrates how different locations' values have evolved over time.
+I chose an area chart because it adeptly illustrates how different locations' values have evolved.